 Near the top of the page, you can select the time period for which you want to show data.
 The default selection is 30D (30 days), but you can choose to show data for 3, 6, or 12 months, or for a custom data range that you specify.

-You can also expand Filters to filter all of the data on this page by package version, market, and/or device type.
+You can also expand Filters to filter the data on this page by package version, market, and/or device type.

 - Package version: The default setting is All.
 If your app includes more than one package, you can choose a specific one here.